laboon/ebook/text/70_performance_testing.md

 Selecting key performance indicators should be done before testing begins; you should not test a bunch of indicators, then turn around and note which ones were important.
 You should determine which ones are most important ahead of time, when designing the test plan for the system.
 If you are following a more lightweight development process, with less significant upfront design, you should at least determine whether or not a particular performance indicator is a KPI before running the appropriate test.
 This forces you to keep in mind which aspects of the system's performance are important and which are not before coming up with results.
 If you try to pick out the KPIs afterwards, you may be tempted (even if subconsciously) to simply select the indicators that met their targets.
 Leave that kind of thinking to advertisers.

-## Testing Service Oriented Indicators - Response Time
+## Testing Service Oriented Indicators: Response Time

 The easiest way to measure response time, of course, is to simply follow this algorithm: